Psychotherapy in Birmingham:

 Review and consolidation: Periodic reflection on what is changing, what is stuck, and what requires further therapeutic attention.

-Change often continues between sessions.
-Where helpful, I may suggest targeted exercises to consolidate insight and support integration over time.
-Some clients work with me for a defined period around a specific difficulty, while others choose occasional review sessions to consolidate progress or respond to new challenges as they arise.
+Some clients work with me for a defined period around a specific difficulty.
+Others choose occasional review sessions to consolidate progress or return when new challenges arise.

 Intensive, Structured Psychotherapy Sessions